aramirezreyes/aramirezreyes.github.io/index.md

 @@col-12,col-lg-8

 \begin{biography}{}
+I am a tropical cyclone researcher and an open source enthusiast (in computing and in science).
 I am interested in the processes that create tropical cyclones, how they are changing with climate, and how they interact with society to create risk.
 Apart from tropical cyclones (and other hydro-meteorological phenomena), I enjoy thinking about supercomputing, open science and open software.
 \end{biography}

 \shortcv{